sqlitecloud/docs/src/pages/docs/commands/list-roles.md

 ---
 title: LIST ROLES
-description: The LIST ROLES command return a rowset that contains all the ROLES (both built-in and user-defined) configured into SQLite Cloud.
-A ROLE can be associated to a specific database or table or can be globally defined (in that case the databasename and/or tablename columns are set to *).
+description: The LIST ROLES command returns a rowset containing all the ROLES (built-in and user-defined) configured into SQLite Cloud
 ---

 ## Syntax